-Note: we are republishing this story in light of recent reports that suggest more and more Americans are encountering problems when trying to exercise their 1st amendment right to freedom of speech and expression.
+Note: we are republishing this story, which originally made the news in May 2019, in light of recent reports that suggest more and more Americans are encountering problems when trying to exercise their 1st amendment right to freedom of speech and expression.

 There have been claims of America having a ‘free speech crisis’ where people are saying it's rampant on the internet and college campuses.
 The crisis involving seeing protesters being pepper-sprayed and social media posts being reported or even controlled.

 This said crisis can be seen possibly anywhere in the United States, including Florida, where 23 year old Dillon Shane Webb was pulled over for a decal on his car.
 Webb was asked to pull over by a sheriff’s deputy in Lake City, who said his car sticker was derogatory.

 Webb’s decal was plastered on the back window of his vehicle, which read in big, bold letters I Eat Ass.
 The arrested civilian disagreed with the officer’s classification of his decal, where he asked what was so derogatory about the sticker.